lisyarus/blog/_posts/2022-10-15-audio-mixing.md

 - It allows per-channel effects (in a form of an internal linked lists), but the effects cannot change the number of requested/produced audio samples, so e.g. you cannot implement a simple pitch adjustment effect (which I needed for the racing game to adjust the sound of the car engine),
 - It doesn't allow effects applied to the (already mixed) output channel, while I'd really like to stick a compressor there (a thing that doesn't allow the output samples to exceed maximal value, preventing unpleasant clicks and noise),
 - It works with samples in `int16` format, while it would be much nicer to work with them as `float`'s.
-- It seems to load MP3 files as a whole instead of steam-decoding them, which results in the loading taking a few seconds per track (and I consider a few seconds of startup delay to be unacceptable)
+- It seems to load MP3 files as a whole instead of stream-decoding them, which results in the loading taking a few seconds per track (and I consider a few seconds of startup delay to be unacceptable)

 Naturally, instead of looking for alternatives, I decided to implement an audio mixing library myself, mostly because it *sounds* like fun.
 The whole result is [here](https://bitbucket.org/lisyarus/psemek/src/master/libs/audio), if you want to skip the article and just browse the code.